moudsen/mailGraph/README.md

 Template data provisioning and code has fundamentally changed.
 If you upgrade from an earlier version as v1.25, make sure you understand the changes in templates/html.template (now making use of arrays for lists of items).

 ## Example message
+The below message is just an example of what MailGraph is capable of.
+The template engine used ("Twig") however allows for a fully customized message creation to your needs!

 [![](images/Example-mail-message-v122.png?raw=true)](images/Example-mail-message-v122.png)